lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

         Arrays.stream(fences).forEach(Fence::cleanup);
     }
     ...
-    public Attachment[] getAttachments() {
+    public List<Attachment> getAttachments() {
         return geometryFrameBuffer.geometryAttachments().getAttachments();
     }
     ...
 }
 ```

 We will be using a new pair of shaders (which we will see later on), and create them in the constructor.
 The constructor also instantiates the `GeometryFrameBuffer` which contains the attachments and the render pass, along with the descriptor pool, the descriptor sets, the pipeline, the command buffers and update the projection matrix uniform buffer in the constructor.
-The class also provides a `cleanup` method to free the allocated resources when they are no longer needed.
+We include here the method that calculates the size of the materials uniform (`calcMaterialsUniformSize`).
+Finally, the class also provides a `cleanup` method to free the allocated resources when they are no longer needed.

 The `createShaders` method just checks if the shaders need to be recompiled an loads them: